EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myPhD.md

 draft: false
 weight: 3
 ---
-My PhD research centered on developing a method to track the time course of EEG complexity, suggesting it as a measure of attention during speech listening!
+My Ph.D. research unveiled two main findings.
+First, I identified that distinct oscilations in the brain correlate with attentional engagement in speech perception, as reflected in their varied frequency features.
+Second, I developed a method to qunatify attentional aengegmnet during speech listening by tracking the evolving complexity of EEG over time